March Madness Odds 2022

 Each conference tournament winner receives an automatic bid to the tournament, regardless of record.
 The remaining 36 teams are at-large bids and are determined by the NCAA Selection Committee, which uses multiple variables to select the strongest competitors.

-At present, 16% of Americans are expected to fill out a bracket each year.
+At present, 17% of Americans are expected to fill out a bracket each year.
 They will also wager more than $10 billion on the games.

 Eight teams play games that lead up to the actual tournament itself.
 This round of games is called the First Four.

-Yes, Michigan residents and visitors can bet on March Madness games at both online and retail sportsbooks.
+Yes.
+Michigan residents and visitors can bet on March Madness games at both online and retail sportsbooks.

 Shockingly, the game was not particularly close.
 The top-seeded Cavaliers ended up losing by 20 points, 74-54.

 With that said, you should still bet the No. 1 seeds to beat the No. 16 seeds.
-A single occurrence in history does not constitute a pattern, and the top-seeded teams are usually there for a reason.
+A single occurrence in history does not constitute a pattern, and the top-seeded teams are usually given that status for a reason.

 Villanova won the 1985 national championship as a No. 8 seed.
 The Wildcats defeated two No. 1 seeds and two No. 2 seeds en route to their historic victory.

-Four No. 11 seeds have managed to make the Final Four.
+Five No. 11 seeds have managed to make the Final Four.
 They are: